 The Giants are not going to get into a bidding war for Phillips on the open market, and it's possible the market value for his services falls within the team's price range.
 In a top heavy safety market, it's not likely there will be many general managers willing to overpay for a guy with a history of serious injuries.
 However, with Phillips determined to hit free agency, the liklihood that the Giants re-sign him decreases dramatically.

 In other news, the Giants are still in contract talks with offensive guard Kevin Boothe.
 Boothe was a pleasant surprise last season; however, the team may not have the salary cap room to retain him.
-If Boothe hits the free-agent market, it's likely the Giants will lose in a bidding war for his services.contract, Football, Kenny Phillips, Kevin Boothe, New York, New York Daily News, New York Giants, NFL, Ralph Vacchiano, Stevie Brown
+If Boothe hits the free-agent market, it's likely the Giants will lose in a bidding war for his services.Tags: contract, Football, Kenny Phillips, Kevin Boothe, New York, New York Daily News, New York Giants, NFL, Ralph Vacchiano, Stevie Brown

 No related posts.